MarkGhebrial/ghebrial.net/content/projects/_index.md

 +++

 Here's a curated list of some of the programming projects I've worked on.
-For a complete list, take a look at my [GitHub](https://github.com/MarkGhebrial/repositories) page.
+For a complete list, take a look at my [GitHub](https://github.com/MarkGhebrial?tab=repositories) profile.

-Most of these projects are unfinished, but the true value of these projects are the skills they've taught me.
+Many of these projects are unfinished, but the true value of these projects are the skills they've taught me.

 {% card(url="/projects/mailroom") %}
 ## mailroom

-A from-scratch email server, written in Rust.
+A simple and modern email server, written from scratch in Rust.
-{% end %}

-{% card(url="/projects/frc") %}
-## FIRST Robotics Competition

-Led FRC team 3309's programming team for three years.
-I learned *a lot* of skills from FRC.
 {% end %}